 At the heart of the manufacturing process is the cement kiln.
 The blended mixture of raw material is fed from the preheater/precalciner into the upper end of a tilted rotating cylindrical kiln where it will reach temperatures of 2400 to 3000 degrees F. This intense heat causes the material to fuse and undergo chemical reactions to create cement clinker.
-The clinker is discharged from the lower end of the kiln where it is cooled and then ground into a fine powder.
+The clinker is discharged from the lower end of the kiln where it is cooled and then run through a roll press to reduce the clinker size.
 Some of this heat is recovered at this stage and routed to the preheater.
-The ground clinker is mixed with gypsum and ground one final time to make the final product.
+The clinker is mixed with gypsum and ground one final time to make the final product.